About the Project

 Output & Impact

-This project aligns with UK strategic priorities in the area of Industrial Biotechnology and the recently funded EPSRC Future Biomanufacturing Research Hub of which the department is a key spoke.
+This project aligns with UK strategic priorities in the area of Industrial Biotechnology and the departmental EPSRC Future Biomanufacturing Research Hub.
 Due to the high relevance and timeliness of this research direction, we anticipate that each objective of the project will lead to a publication output.
 The results obtained throughout this project will be included in teaching of undergraduates or postgraduate modules.

 Applicants should have a degree equivalent to a UK first class honours, or a high upper second class, in Engineering or Physical Sciences.
 This PhD will be multidisciplinary, straddling both biochemical and chemical engineering.
 The successful candidate should have strong analytical skills and aptitude for biocatalysis, reactor engineering and numerical modelling.

 The starting date for this PhD will be 28 September 2020.
 To apply for this studentship, please send your max. two-page CV and cover letter by email to Dr Marco Marques, project supervisor to arrive no later than 12pm on Monday, 13th July 2020.
 In addition to this, you must submit your formal application through UCL’s Application portal for the Research Degree: Biochemical Engineering course for 20/21 entry.
 More information about the application process is available on the department’s website: https://www.ucl.ac.uk/biochemical-engineering/study/postgraduate-research/biochemical-engineering-mphilphd

 The University actively supports equality, diversity and inclusion and encourages applications from all sections of society.

 Based on your current searches we recommend the following search filters.